Free Courses: Trucking Mastery with Kevin Rutherford. REGISTER NOW

 11. Carry extra equipment for securing loads.

 Always have plenty of equipment with you for securing loads.
-Incorrectly secured loads are one of the most frequently reported problems at Roadside Inspections.
-If you run into a snag in this area, some inspectors may simply have you tighten up a few things and send you on your way, as opposed to write you a citation.
-You’ll never be sorry that you spent a bit more to carry extra tarps and straps.
+Incorrectly secured loads are one of the most frequently reported problems at roadside inspections.
+If you run into a snag in this area, some inspectors may simply have you tighten up a few things and send you on your way, as opposed to writing you a citation.
+You’ll never be sorry that you went the extra mile to carry extra tarps and straps.

 The best possible advice for passing an FMCSA Roadside Inspection is to be prepared.